Wonderful service from start to finish.

 Illegal Eviction: what is it and what are the consequences?

 When a landlord wishes to evict their tenant, it will not be a decision they have reached lightly and will invariably be the last resort.
 There could be various reasons why they wish to do this, but there are also various steps they must follow to ensure any subsequent eviction is legal.
-Daniel Coleman, Solicitor in our Litigation and Dispute Resolution team, explains the correct steps for landlords and the legal consequences if they do not evict their tenants legally.
+Helen Porter, Partner in our Litigation and Dispute Resolution team, explains the correct steps for landlords and the legal consequences if they do not evict their tenants legally.

 What makes an eviction illegal?